 A sample of the English feedback notes.

-The research of the artwork was graciously helped by Doctor of Arts Kristiina Koskinen, Doctor Marius Vollberg, specialized in psychology and neuroscience, and Joni Ollonen, doctoral researcher in biology.
+The research of the artwork was graciously helped by Doctor of Arts Kristiina Koskinen, Doctor Marius Vollberg, specialized in psychology and neuroscience, and Doctor, biologist Joni Ollonen.